 The prerequisites you will need for entry into the program, your course load, and the length of your program may vary depending upon your previous educational preparation and choice of specialty.
-Upon enrollment, a faculty member who is a clinical expert in your chosen field of specialization will be assigned to you to individualize a curriculum plan that meets your interests and assures eligibility for certification in your advanced practice specialty.
+Upon enrollment, a faculty member who is a clinical expert will be assigned to you to develop a curriculum plan that meets your interests and assures eligibility for certification in your advanced practice specialty.